-The PD pin, when high, holds the ADC12DL065 in a power-down mode to conserve power when the converter is not being used.
-The power consumption in this state is 36 mW with a 65MHz clock and 40mW if the clock is stopped when PD is high.
+The PD pin, when high, holds the ADC14L040 in a power-down mode to conserve power when the converter is not being used.
+The power consumption in this state is 15 mW.
 The output data pins are undefined and the data in the pipeline is corrupted while in the power down mode.

-The Power Down Mode Exit Cycle time is determined by the value of the components on pins 4, 5, 6, 12, 13 and 14 and is about 500 $\mu$ s with the recommended components on the $V{RP}$ , $V{RM}$ and $V{RN}$ reference bypass pins.
+The Power Down Mode Exit Cycle time is determined by the value of the components on pins 30, 31 and 32 and is about 280 μs with the recommended components on the V{RP}, V{RM} and V{RN} reference bypass pins.
 These capacitors loose their charge in the Power Down mode and must be recharged by on-chip circuitry before conversions can be accurate.
 Smaller capacitor values allow slightly faster recovery from the power down mode, but can result in a reduction in SNR, SINAD and ENOB performance.